Amsterdam/signals/docs/topics/application-design.md

 through the aforementioned checks.

 ### Logging
-SIA uses Azure insight monitoring to track application errors.
+SIA uses Sentry and/ or Azure insight monitoring to track application errors.
 SIA HTTP traffic is logged in the general Datapunt logging as well, because SIA is running on Datapunt infrastructure.